bioinfoDZ/scDAPP/Documentation/Usage.md

-THe .HTML file contains a report summarizing all steps and results of the analysis.
+The .HTML file contains a report summarizing all steps and results of the analysis.
 The folders contain information including plots, marker .csv files (which can be opened with Excel), and Seurat / RISC objects which can be used for downstream analysis.

 Assays and layers / slots of the integrated Seurat object found at `multisample_integration/data_objects/Seurat-object_integrated.rds` are as follows:
 - RISC assay: "data" layer contains batch-corrected matrix direct and unmodified from RISC, which is in natural log space (log1p). "counts" layer contains antilog to "count" space, "batch corrected counts".
 Data layer is most useful.